Helico-Pter/guarrdian/README.md

 - **`/config`**: The only persistent directory you need to manage.
 It contains:
   - `config.yml`: Your settings and API keys.
   - `reviews.db`: The local cache of reviews and sync status.
-- **Root**: Clean repository root with only configuration and deployment files.

 ## ✨ Features